 New to soldering?
-Please take a look at our guide on buying solder equipment and soldering practices.
+Please take a look at our guide on buying soldering equipment and the best soldering practices.

-I was working on my Betaflight F3 AIO and Kakute F4 AIO boards, both have integrated PDB.
-When I was trying to solder the XT60 pigtail to the solder pads on the FC, these solders wouldn’t even melt after heating the joint for 10+ seconds at 400°C (752°F).
+I was working on Betaflight F3 AIO and Kakute F4 AIO boards, both have integrated PDB.
+When I was trying to solder the XT60 pigtail to the solder pads on the FC, the solder hardly melt after applying heat the joint for 10+ seconds at 400°C (752°F).
 It was a massive PITA.

-Bad quality solder with too much impurity performs a bit like Lead-free solder, and good quality lead solder is better because:
+Bad quality lead solder with too much impurity behaves a bit like Lead-free solder, and good quality lead solder is better because:

 - it melts at lower temperature than lead-free or low quality solder

 - it solidifies much quicker after heat is removed

 All these mean quality lead solder is easier to work with, especially with large gauge wires or PDB where a lot of heat is required.

 Firstly, look at the solder after it’s been melted and cooled down.
-Solder with lead looks a bit shinier while the lead-free or low quality solder looks dull and matte.
+Solder with lead looks shinier while the lead-free or low quality lead solder looks dull and matte.

-Second way to check is the melting temperature.
-What I normally do is setting the soldering iron at around 240°C (464°F) and try to melt the solder directly.
+The second way is by checking the melting temperature.
+What I normally do is setting the soldering iron at around 240°C (464°F) and see if the solder melts nicely.

-60/40 (tin/lead) solder would melt right away.
-Lead-free or lead solder with too much impurity would turn into something pasty and doesn’t liquefy completely.
+Normally, 60/40 (tin/lead) solder should just melt right away.
+Lead-free or lead solder with too much impurity would turn into something pasty and doesn’t turn into liquid completely.

-Anyway if you have ever used any good quality solder, you should be able to notice the difference immediately :)
+If you have experience with any good quality solder, you should be able to notice the difference immediately :)

-If you are buying randomly branded solder from the internet, the chances are it could be crappy and purely waste of money and time.
+If you are buying randomly branded solder on the internet, chances are it’s crappy and purely a waste of money and time.
 You wouldn’t be able to tell if you are getting the real deal until it arrives on your desk.

-I strongly recommend getting a brand name from trusted seller.
-The two brands I’ve personally used and would recommend are:
+I strongly recommend getting brand names from a trusted seller.
+The two brands I personally use and would recommend are:

 Apart from Amazon, you can also try your local hardware store.
-Avoid getting solder from Banggood at all cost!
+And avoid getting solder from Banggood at all cost!